kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Rules** - Rules define the network protocol, allowed IP addresses, and ports to allow the inbound and outbound traffic separately.

 The flow of creating resources here will be: Create route tables → Add routes → Associate route table to subnets.

+**SubnetRouteTableAssociation**
+In order to associate subnets with our route table, we will need to use a SubnetRouteTableAssociation resource using the